-\$19,320 - FMCSR's/49 CFR Parts 40, 325-399, 49 CFR-HMR's Parts 100-185, OOS Criteria Books and Pictorial.
+\$19,320.00 - FMCSR's/49 CFR Parts 40, 325-399, 49 CFR-HMR's Parts 100-185, OOS Criteria Books and Pictorial.
 Regulations are ordered for all MCSAP certified personnel and handed out during annual MCSAP update training.
 Total number of 644 includes (PSP, PUC, Municipals, and anticipated classes to be held).

 New Vehicle Supplies - \$60,173.61 has been set aside as an estimated amount to cover all new vehicle supplies (work stations, computer mounts, truck caps, hitch, work lights, enhanced inside and exterior and any other necessary supplies that are unknown at this time to deploy the new vehicle for use in the field).
+11/4/22 - This estimate is based on historical data on purchases to outfit the vehicles for the field/deployment.
+This amount does not include the actual vehicle purchase which is listed under Equipment.